wadetb/shellspace/Docs/VR.md

 + 16bit pixel support (runtime option)
 + Server-side scaling support?
 Check to see if it actually works.
 + More profiling inside libvncserver (turbojpeg, rectangle copy, etc).

++ Memory tracking?
+(CPU precise and GPU estimate) With memory tracking we could force certain operations (InQueue append) to stall until memory is available.
+Would be hard to budget for the case of many VNC sessions though.

++ Test performance of double (vs triple) buffer.
+  (This may require stddev profiling info over a long period of time, maybe just do a strict CSV dump mode, could even use a file)

 # Files